-At times, the powerful Windows might just not recognize your USB drive, SD cards or any sort of memory cards when connected.
-Though this issue is not new with Windows, thankfully there are few methods to detect your missing USB drive on Windows.
+USB is a common device that allows us to save data.
+At times, the Windows might just not recognize your USB drive, SD cards, or any sort of memory card when connected.
+Though this issue is not new with Windows, thankfully in this article you will learn the hassle-free methods to detect your missing USB drive on Windows.

 When you connect the USB drive to your computer, it should automatically detect the device, if it doesn’t then check the Disk Management tool.